 Posted on Tuesday 4 July 2017 by Cruickshank Intellectual Property

 Apple, Coca Cola, Nike, Starbucks are all companies that need no explanation on what they do.
 Why?
 Because their name alone provides you with all the information you need.
-Their efficient use of branding and developing their trademark identity has seen these companies become the most widely recognised businesses in the world.
-So, what is it that have made their trademarks so powerful?
+Their efficient use of branding and developing their trade mark identity has seen these companies become the most widely recognised businesses in the world.

 The rise of celebrity trademarked names is another interesting concept.
 While the trademarking of stage names and catchphrases from various celebrities is not new, the trademarking of their children’s names is an area which has been gaining momentum in the last number of years.
-Victoria Beckham, Beyoncé and JayZ being the more popular examples which have garnered media attention right up until recently with the announcement that Beyoncé has already filed for trademark protection for her new-born twins.
+Victoria Beckham, Beyoncé and JayZ being the more popular examples to have garnered media attention.

 If you have an idea that requires protecting or simply need an expert in European IP Law, then please get in touch with us today.